seralexeev/xrabbit.dev/README.md

 id: 21
 date: 25-05-2025
 media:
-  - media/21-1.jpg
+  - 21-1.jpg
 ```

-Before that I also soldered a voltage divider to connect RX rpi and roboclaw because they work at different levels: 3V and 5V.
-But now I have replaced it with a buck converter.
+Before that I also soldered a voltage divider to connect the RX of the rpi and roboclaw because they work at different levels: 3V and 5V.
+But I've already swapped it for a step-down converter.

 ---